-4. Discharges to Waters with Total Maximum Daily Loads (TMDLs)
+Discharges to Waters with Total Maximum Daily Loads (TMDLs)

 A “TMDL” is a calculation of the maximum amount of a pollutant that a waterbody can receive and still meet water quality standards, and an allocation of that amount to the pollutant's sources.
 A water quality standard is a narrative and/or numeric restriction established by the Commission applied to state surface waters to protect one or more beneficial uses of such waters.
 Whenever only numeric or only narrative standards are intended, the wording shall specifically designate which is intended.
 See 5 CCR 1002- 31.5(37).
 A TMDL includes wasteload allocations (WLAs) for point source discharges; load allocations (LAs) for nonpoint sources and/or natural background, and must include a margin of safety (MOS) and account for seasonal variations.
 See section 303(d) of the Clean Water Act and 40 C.F.R.
 130.2 and 130.7.

-The Division will do either of the following if a TMDL has been approved for any waterbody into which the permittee discharges, and discharges subject to effluent limits under this permit certification have been assigned a pollutant-specific WLA under the TMDL:
+Part III includes requirements stemming from existing TMDLs.
+For TMDLs approved after permit issuance or for newly identified permittees, the division will do any of the following if a TMDL is approved for any waterbody into which the permittee discharges, and discharges subject to effluent limits under this permit certification have been assigned a pollutant-specific WLA under the TMDL.

-If the Division determines that pollutant restrictions, prohibitions, and reduction requirements in the current permit are adequate to ensure compliance with the WLA, the Division will notify the permittee of the WLA, and amend the permittee’s certification if necessary to address additional reporting or documentation requirements to demonstrate compliance with the WLA, or
+If the division determines that pollutant restrictions, prohibitions, and reduction requirements in the current permit are adequate to ensure compliance with the WLA, the division will notify the permittee of the WLA, and amend the permittee’s certification if necessary to address additional reporting or documentation requirements to demonstrate compliance with the WLA, or

-If the Division determines that the conditions of this permit are not adequate to bring about compliance with the WLA, the Division may modify this permit in accordance with Part II.B.5 or require the permittee to apply for and obtain an individual or alternate general CDPS or NPDES permit, in accordance with Part I.A.2.
+If the division determines that the conditions of this permit are not adequate to bring about compliance with the WLA, the division may modify this permit in accordance with Part II.O or require the permittee to apply for and obtain an individual or alternate general CDPS or NPDES permit.

-5. Implementation by Other Parties
+Implementation by Other Parties